 • The number of individual students completing a PE class during the school year;

 • The average number of minutes per week of PE received by students in grades 1 through 8, expressed in appropriate reporting ranges;

-• The number of students granted waivers from PE requirements;
+• The number of students granted waivers (excused from participation) from PE requirements;

 • An indication of whether all PE classes are taught by instructors who possess a valid health and fitness endorsement;